OhShINT/ohshint.gitbook.io/README.md

 - *Cyber-security related articles, techniques, CTF writeups and other random InfoSec related things.*
 - *Probably more stuff.*

 Anyways, thank you for reading my blog and I genuinely hope you enjoy the content!
-If not well, I can't really help you with that.
+If not, well I can't really help you with that.

 Welcome aboard my ship friends, hope you decide to stay for a while and learn about some cool stuff together.